 Map - Kegworth

 Although farming was a large factor in Kegworth life and still remains on the fringes, industry started in the late 18th century/early 19th century with the introduction of stockingers shops.
 Some still exist (e.g. behind the former Britannia public house) and can be recognised by the long rows of windows on the first floor.
 As the industry grew, small courtyards of cottages were built in the old farm yards.
 Women and children also worked when they could, and the hosiery and lace trade were ranked as two of the most important industries in the village from 1841 onwards.
 The Kegworth hand frame stockingers were highly skilled in the art of making silk stockings and they received many orders from royalty and people of high rank.
 Queen Victoria, the Prince of Wales, the Danish Royal Family and the King of Spain were all customers of the stockingers of Kegworth.
 Meeting House Yard lay behind the present 'Friends' Cottage', and included a Quaker graveyard.
 The last trace of these 'yards' was demolished when the entrance to Australia Yard was removed to make way for the library in High Street.

-47 people died in a plane crash in 1989, just short of the airport's runway at the eastern side of the airport.
+47 people died in a plane crash on 8 January 1989, when it came down just short of the runway on the eastern side of the nearby East Midlands Airport.
 Although this was outside the village, it has subsequently been referred to as the Kegworth air disaster.
-A memorial to those who died in the crash stands in the village cemetery.
+A memorial to those who died in the crash stands in the village cemetery on Whatton Road.
+There is also a plaque sited on the Ashby Road bridge over the M1, close to where the plane came down.
+Since 1989, the Parish Council and those who remember that fateful night have marked each anniversary by laying wreaths at both memorial sites.
+A special commemorative service was held in 2019 at St Andrew's Church in the village, to mark the 30th anniversary of the disaster.
+Survivors, relatives and emergency services first-responders attended.

 Kegworth has always prospered from its advantages of trade and routes.
 Originally these were farming, road and river, later textiles, railway and canal, and now light industry, motorway and airport.
-It has been lucky in having relative prosperity and slow but steady growth which has given it the character of a friendly, active community.
+It has been lucky in having relative prosperity and slow but steady growth, which has given it the character of a friendly, active community.
 The nearby University of Nottingham Sutton Bonington Campus has grown markedly since 2006 and many students now live in the village.
 A number of modern housing developments to the south of the village expanded Kegworth in the 2010s and further developments are making use of brown field sites.
-Kegworth was part of the Rural District of Castle Donington until 1974 when it became part of the District of North West Leicestershire District Council, whose administrative centre is located at Coalville.
+Kegworth was part of the rural district of Castle Donington until 1974 when it became part of the district of North West Leicestershire, whose administrative centre is located at Coalville.

+Map - Kegworth